gsmainclusivetechlab/mmapi-nodejs-sdk/docs/common/viewRequestState.Readme.md

 # View A Request State

-`Here, ViewARequestState(serverCorrelationId) creates a GET request to /requeststates/{serverCorrelationId}`
+`Here, viewRequestState(serverCorrelationId) creates a GET request to /requeststates/{serverCorrelationId}`

 > `This endpoint returns a specific request state`